darachm/containers2/README.md

-This is for tracking, hosting recipes for Singularity containers, such that it can get mirrored on Github and singularity-hub can get it.
+This is a repo for Darach to track and host containers for doing bioinf/research.

+- The main intention is to run as Singularity containers on linux systems, but they're written as Docker for compatibility (thanks Mohammed Kahlfan for the tip).
+- There's a hope that this can get built and hosted on GitHub

 Organzation copied from [jlboat](https://github.com/jlboat/BioinfoContainers).
 (Of course, makes total sense to just use tags to organize things!)

 Some recipes are for individual tools, some are for workflows and so are combos.
+Trying to figure out the ontology of this.